-A pulsar is a highly magnetized and rapidly rotating neutron star that emits a beam of electromagnetic radiation along its magnetic axis [63].
-The times of arrival (TOA) of these pulses are extremely regular and can be predicted very accurately over long times [64].
-The presence of a GW passing between the observer and pulsar shifts the pulse TOA proportional to the amplitude of the GW [65].
-By monitoring the fluctuations in the TOA of radio pulses from millisecond pulsars (see, e.g., Ref.
-[66] and references therein) international PTA missions3 aim to probe a stochastic GW background.
+A pulsar is a highly magnetized and rapidly rotating neutron star that emits a beam of electromagnetic radiation along its magnetic axis [90].
+The times of arrival (TOA) of these pulses are extremely regular and can be predicted very accurately over long times [91].
+The presence of a GW passing between the observer and pulsar shifts the pulse TOA proportional to the amplitude of the GW [92].
+By monitoring the fluctuations in the TOA of radio pulses from millisecond pulsars (see e.g., for a review Ref.
+[93] and references therein, and for identifying noise sources in PTA see Ref.
+[94] and references therein) international PTA missions4 aim to probe a stochastic GW background.

 The maximum sensitivity of a PTA experiment is limited by the total observation time.
-That is, the lowest detectable frequency is on the order of the inverse of the time span of the data (e.g., $f \sim$ nHz for datasets spanning ~ 10 years) [68].
-Furthermore, data sampling (i.e., pulsars are usually observed on the order of weeks [65]) limits the maximum detectable frequency.
-The NANOGrav 12.5-year data is sensitive to GW frequencies between approximately 2.5 nHz and 1 μ Hz [69].
+That is, the lowest detectable frequency is on the order of the inverse of the time span of the data (e.g., $f \sim nHz$ for datasets spanning ~10 years) [96].
+Furthermore, data sampling (i.e., pulsars are usually observed on the order of weeks [92]) limits the maximum detectable frequency.
+The NANOGrav 12.5-year data set is sensitive to GW frequencies between approximately 2.5 nHz and 1 μ Hz [97].